frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 -----------------------------------
 ```

-*Output 10: Execution time for LIS solution using Brute Force.*{: class="legend"}
+*Output 10: Execution time for LIS solution using Brute-Force.*{: class="legend"}

-At this point, our dear reader should have a mantra in mind: "Don't use brute force...
-Don't use brute force."
-With that said, let's delve into dynamic programming algorithms.
+At this point, our dear reader should have a mantra in mind: 'Don't use Brute-Force...
+Don't use Brute-Force.'
+With that said, let's delve into dynamic programming algorithms, keeping Brute-Force as a reference point for comparison.

 ### Memoization